Open Call for Mid Wales Shared Prosperity Fund Applicants

 - Through the Multiply Programme, increase levels of functional numeracy in the adult population

-Please note that the Local Authority areas of Powys and Ceredigion are in receipt of individual allocations for the UKSPF.
+Please note that the Local Authority areas of Ceredigion and Powys are in receipt of individual allocations for the UK SPF.
 If you intend submitting a regional bid, please contact both authorities to discuss further.

-To attend the Mid Wales Shared Prosperity Fund Open Call webinar, register your interest through the following link: https://bit.ly/MidWalesUKSPFWebinar
+To attend the Mid Wales Shared Prosperity Fund Open Call webinar, register your interest through the following link: Mid Wales Shared Prosperity Fund Open Call Webinar

 To apply for the fund and for more information on the funding calls, including the important details organisations should think about before applying, go to the Mid Wales Shared Prosperity Fund page on the Growing Mid Wales website, www.growingmid.wales/MidWalesUKSPF